PREreview/rapid-prereview/README.md

 and visit [http://127.0.0.1:3000/](http://127.0.0.1:3000/)

-If you want to start from an empty set (or reset the DB to an empty state) you can run:
+If you want to start from an empty state (or reset the DB to an empty state) you can run:

 ```sh
 npm run reset
 ```